coverclock/com-diag-codex/README.md

 necessary variables in the environment, so that you can test without installing Codex or Diminuto.

+# Unit Tests

+Preceed with . out/host/bin/setup to setup PATH etc.

+* make sanity - These tests will take a coffee break to run.
+* make functional - These tests will take at least a lunch hour to run.
+* make extra - These tests will take at least a lunch hour to run.

 # Logging

 Diminuto provides a logging framework that is widely used in Codex.
 If a